oracle/weblogic-toolkit-ui/documentation/staging/content/setup/install.md

 - `Install Now`
 - `Install on Exit`
     - Downloads the application and installs it after you exit.
-    - Not available on MacOS.
+    - Not available on macOS.
 - `Ignore Update`

 At any time, you can check for application updates using `Help > Check for WKT UI Updates`.